zstarm/turbulence_analysis/README.md

 # Vortex Core Turbulence Analysis

 ### Written by Z. Starman
   Author's contact Info: starman@uiowa.edu
   Additional PoC: frederick-stern@uiowa.edu

+  Last Updated: July 29, 2025

- ## Usage Approval
+## Approval for Usage

-This code is not to be re-distributed anywhere and can be used with the approval of the IIHR - Hydroscience & Engineering's approval.
+This code is not to be re-distributed anywhere and can only be used with the expressed approval of IIHR - Hydroscience & Engineering.
 Please contact Dr. Frederick Stern (frederick-stern@uiowa.edu) for approval.

-### July 17, 2025

 ## Description:
 A Python code for extracting turbulence characteristics from the velocity time history at a vortex core.
 This program is designed to output Reynolds shear stresses, longitudinal autocorrelation function, macro and micro scales, and 1D turbulent energy spectra data.